mteen1/FastReadsbot/README.md

 FastReads is a Python Telegram bot that allows users to search for books and provides a summary of the book using MongoDB and the Python Telegram Bot (PTB) library.
 The bot supports both Persian and English languages.

-FastReads searches for books based on user input.
-The bot then retrieves a summary of the book.
+FastReads searches for books based on user input and retrieves a summary of the book.

-You can add books to your database using Google book api and summarize using Chatgpt.
+You can add books to your database using Google book api and summarize with other tools.
 Then use the scripts in `/scripts` directory.

 The book names and their summaries are stored in the `Books` database in the `books` and `summary` collections respectively.
 In the future, user collections will be added to allow users to store their favorite books.